Mrs. Thümecke (Parent from Germany)

 Si Yi, a student at Dr. Charles Best Secondary since September 23, 2013, has volunteered over 65 hours in the community.

-Mrs. Takenawa (parent)
+Mrs. Takenawa (Parent from Japan)

 The thought about sending my daughter to study overseas first came up when we went on a school tour to Canada.
 In September 2010, my daughter, Saki, started her studies in Coquitlam School District.

 She told me that students at Gleneagle Secondary School study hard and the teachers really care about each student.
 According to my daughter, the relationship between each student and teacher was the best because students connected with their teachers in every class.
 You can never experience this type of education in Japan.

 During the graduation ceremony, teachers, students and parents were all celebrating their children’s success.
 I felt very fortunate to be amongst this cheering crowd.
 Thank you, Canada!

 Mrs. Satoe Koeda (Parent from Japan and China)

 Mrs. Satoe Koeda is an international parent from Japan and China, living in Coquitlam with her three children, Haruyo, Ito and Tainosuke.

 “My children and I love Canada because the air is very clean, and the people are so kind.
 My children were able to adjust to their new environment without any problems.
 They have become involved in their school and the community.
 My son has joined the basketball and volleyball teams at Walton Elementary School.
 On the weekends, the children take lessons in Kendo and violin.
 I also love it that Coquitlam has a Japanese School in Lincoln Center and a Manadarin School in Winslow Campus; this allows my children to maintain their culture.
 I am also studying English with other parents at CIC (Canada International College)”.